Holland Sports F.C.

 Holland Sports Football Club is a football club based in the Hurst Green area of Oxted, Surrey, England.
 They are currently members of the Mid Sussex League Premier Division and play at Mill Lane.

 History

 The club was founded in 1929 and were then known as Holland Rovers.
+They joined the Edenbridge & District League for the 1930–31 season.
+The club also had spells in the Redhill & District and Crawley & District Leagues.
 In 2008, they were founder members of the Surrey Elite Intermediate Football League but resigned mid-season and their records were expunged.
 For the 2011–12 season, the club successfully applied to join the Kent County League Division Two West.
 They were promoted to Division One West for the 2012–13 season due to league re-organisation.
 They went on to win the Division One West title at their first attempt, subsequently earning promotion to the Premier Division.
 In their first season in the Premier Division, the club achieved an 11th-place finish.

 In August 2021, YouTube channel "Bunch of Amateurs" began a series based around the club named Holland Uncovered.
-The series follows the club and manager Peter Barkley and showcases what happens behind the scenes of a typical non-league English football club.
+The series followed the club and manager Peter Barkley and showcased what happens behind the scenes of a typical non-league English football club.